oguzocaletu/ZoomAutomatization/README.md

 **Note: windows users**

 The code to open zoom is different for windows, this is shown in the main.py file make the changes accordingly.
+To use as a desktop app:

+pip install pyinstaller
+C:\Users\Ron\Desktop\MyPython
+pyinstaller --onefile main.py